I Can't Even Touch You: Background

 Speaking to the Evening Express in March 1982, Harley said, "The only reason I haven't made records since The Candidate is that I have had nothing of merit to say.
 Who does, come to that, in rock 'n' roll?
-But I thought I'd wait until I met the right people to manage me, the right record company to record me and the right frame of mind to carry me through."
+I thought I'd wait until I met the right people to manage me, the right record company to record me and the right frame of mind to carry me through."
+In a 1982 interview with Larry Jaffee, Harley said of the single in context of his songwriting, "It was a record I was proud of, because I was ready to write.
+I couldn't write for two years, I didn't want to."

 "I Can't Even Touch You" was released in March 1982, but failed to make an appearance in the UK Singles Chart.
 It did, however, reach number 132 on the Record Business Bubbling Under Singles chart on 5 April.
 It dropped to number 137 the following week and number 144 the week after that.
 Both Chrysalis and fans of Steve Harley & Cockney Rebel had believed at the time that the song would become a hit.
 It was Harley's only release that year and his only through Chrysalis.
 Although not released in North America, the song gained some airplay on the Toronto rock radio station CFNY-FM in April–May 1982.

 In 1985, Harley recalled of the song's lack of commercial success, "Midge and I always talk about that [song].
 We were both very disappointed [that it wasn't a hit]."
 Harley and Ure worked together again in circa 1984 on another Harley solo track, but the song has never been released.
 Harley also gave Ure some lyrics for potential use on his first solo album, but they were not used.